Christian democracy: 19th century

-The origins of Christian democracy go back to the French Revolution, where initially, French republicanism and the Catholic church were deeply hostile to one another as the revolutionary government had attacked the church, confiscated the church's lands, persecuted its priests, and attempted to establish a new religion around reason and the supreme being.
-After the decades following the French revolution, the Catholic church saw the rise of liberalism as a threat to catholic values.
+The origins of Christian democracy go back to the French Revolution, where initially, French republicanism and the Catholic Church were deeply hostile to one another as the revolutionary governments had attacked the church, confiscated the church's lands, persecuted its priests, and attempted to establish new religions, first the Cult of Reason and then the Cult of the Supreme Being.
+After the decades following the French Revolution, the Catholic Church saw the rise of liberalism as a threat to Catholic values.
 The rise of capitalism and the resulting industrialization and urbanization of society were seen to be destroying traditional communal and family life.
-According to the Catholic church, liberal economics promoted selfishness and materialism with the liberal emphasis on individualism, tolerance, and free expression, enabling all kinds of self-indulgence and permissiveness to thrive.
+According to the Catholic Church, liberal economics promoted selfishness and materialism with the liberal emphasis on individualism, tolerance, and free expression, enabling all kinds of self-indulgence and permissiveness to thrive.
 Consequently, for much of the 19th century, the Catholic Church was hostile to democracy and liberalism.

 This hostility to democracy and liberalism would be challenged by liberal Catholics who believed the alliance between the church and aristocracy was a barrier to the church's mission.
 Initially, this group desired to reconcile the Catholics with the state of modern politics, getting Catholics involved in parties, public action, and parliamentarianism.
 This, however, was not an endorsement of democracy, and the liberal Catholics maintained they did not adhere to liberalism.
 Eventually, the movement's leading figures, such as Félicité de La Mennais, would become more accepting of democracy.
 The group came to be associated with a desire for a free press, freedom of association and worship, and free education.

 Around this time, Catholic social thought developed, with social Catholic theologians and activists advocating the interests of workers in society.
 Some activists, such as Frédéric Ozanam, the Society of St Vincent de Paul founder, were more amenable to liberal democracy.
 Ozanam criticized economic liberalism and the commodification of labor and argued that charity was insufficient to deal with these problems and that labor associations and state intervention were needed.
 Italian Popular Party leader Luigi Sturzo credits Ozanam as the first Christian democrat.
 One of the more influential theologians in Germany was Wilhelm von Ketteler, who encouraged Catholics to accept the modern state.
 Ketteler argued for productive associations with profit sharing, Christian trade unions, and general workers' rights.